folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/create-refdata/Readme.md

 ## Environment variables

 When you deploy the `create-refdata` image, you can adjust the configuration by passing one or more environment variables on the `docker run` command line.
-This assumes you have a Docker network 'folio-network' created.
+This assumes you have a Docker network `folio-network` created.

 ### TENANT_ID

 The short name of the Tenant.
-Defaults to mytenant.
+Defaults to `mytenant`.

 ### ADMIN_USER

 Name of the superuser for Folio.
-Defaults to tenant_admin.
+Defaults to `tenant_admin`.

 ### ADMIN_PASSWORD

 Password of the superuser.
-Defaults to password.
+Defaults to `password`.

 ### OKAPI_URL

 Internal OKAPI URL to use.
-Defaults to http://localhost:9130.
+Defaults to `http://localhost:9130`.